 How to make your choice

 Still not sure which platform to pick?
-Here's a breakdown of our picks based on what you value most in a workflow automation tool.
+Here's a breakdown of all 10 picks based on what you value most.

 All-around top picks